jkwellyn/orb_archetyper/README.md

     $ rake spec:full        # Run all tests
     $ rake spec:Unit        # Run RSpec code examples

+### Versioning

+In the past, versions were stored as a Ruby String in version.rb.
+Now, we use the .semver file to store the versions.
+The .semver file should not be edited by hand, but manipulated programmatically via the [semver2 gem](https://rubygems.org/gems/semver2).
+After `bundle install` you will have an executable called `semver` on your path.
+Run `bundle exec semver help` for details.

 ### Github Access

 In order for the Github interactions to work, please do the following: